-- 1. Obtain a blank hot work permit from the CSU Project Manager. - 2.
+- 1. Obtain a blank hot work permit from the CSU Representative (Project Manager/Supervisor). - 2.
 Fill out the form as completely as possible by checking items applicable to the project. - 3.
-If fire alarms need to be taken out of service or if any modification to fire prevention systems is deemed necessary to safely perform hot work, contact the CSU Project Manager for assistance in this process and approval of fire watch measures.
+If fire alarms need to be taken out of a service or if any modification to fire prevention systems is deemed necessary to safely perform hot work, contact the CSU Department of Fire Prevention & Security for assistance in this process and approval of fire watch measures.
 The signature of authorized fire safety personnel is required for permit to be issued. - 4.
 Verify applicable precautions have been taken by signing the form. - 5.
-Bring to the CSU Project Manager who will forward to the Department of Environmental Health & Safety for their review and approval. - 6.
-After signing, Department of Environmental Health & Safety will make a copy for documentation and recordkeeping purposes. - 7.
+Bring to the CSU Representative (Project Manager/Supervisor).
+It is the responsibility of the CSU Representative (Project Manager/Supervisor) to secure approval in the form of a signature from an authorized individual.
+Departmental representatives reserve the right to inspect all job sites prior to issuing the permit - 6.
+After signing, the person issuing the permit is to make a copy and forward to the Office of Environmental Health & Safety for documentation and recordkeeping purposes. - 7.
 Post and maintain permit in work area throughout the duration of the hot work activity. - 8.
 Additional permits are required should work extend twenty-four (24) hours beyond the start time indicated on the permit.
 A permit may be issued for a period of time longer than twenty-four (24) hours for longer remodeling/repair jobs but no longer than one (1) week. - 9.
 All precautions must conform to the American Welding Society and the instructions on the hot work permit. - 10.
-Contractors must furnish their own 10 pound ABC rated fire extinguisher
+Contractors must furnish their own 10 pound ABC rated fire extinguisher.